TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power/PowerDesign.md

 **Constraint Solution 1:**
 In order to prevent the wire from overheating from overcurrent draw from the battery, the power subsystem will use 16-gauge wires.
 This gauge of wire is capable of hosting up to 10 amps max.
 This wire was also chosen because the next smallest wire is 18-gauge wire, which can only hose 5 amps and out battery can supply 5.2-amp hours.

+**Constraint Solution 2:**
+The IEEE SECON competion requires that all competitors must have an emergency shut off switch for the safey concerns.
+In order to effectively cut power from all subsystems and not just cut power from the main controller is to implement a stop button or toggle switch that cuts power from the battery to the power distribution board.
+The power distribution board that will be used is a Evemodel PCB012 Power Distribution Board.
+This board has pins connected to implement a switch that cuts power from the battery to all ports of the distribution board.

+**Constraint Solution 3:**